West Greenland - Day 16

 I ended up in a bay with several rivers running into it.
 The rivers were too large to cross by foot so I ended up inflating my packraft again.
 On several days I used it 4 times.
 I got out after the first river to take some photos of the nearby lake.
 It was a narrow mountain lake hidden in between two long mountains.

 Later I paddled to the second river.
-As I still had a few days left, I had planned to hike up this river’s valley and attempt to cross the adjacent mountain.
+As I still had a few days left, I had planned to hike up this river’s valley and attempt to cross over the adjacent mountain.
 If that turned out to be impossible I would use my packraft to follow the shore.
 The river was spread out into a huge swampy tidal area with many rivers that I crossed by foot.
 During my Iceland hike I usually took my shoes off when crossing rivers, but this trip I always kept them on.
 Partly out of fear of losing my shoes or getting hurt, but also because my feet didn’t seem to be bothered by walking in wet shoes.
 It always took 1-2 days to fully dry them afterwards.